The UK’s complex rules for international travellers have changed significantly. Here are the key questions and answers.

 What counts as fully vaccinated?

-Having waited two weeks after completing a course of a vaccine in the UK, the European Union, the US or one of 63 other countries, including Australia, Canada, India, Japan, Malaysia, New Zealand, Switzerland and the UAE.
+Having waited two weeks after completing a course of a vaccine in the UK, the European Union, the US or one of around 100 other countries, including Australia, Canada, India, Japan, Malaysia, New Zealand, Switzerland and the UAE.

 For the purposes of vaccinations received abroad, the government recognises Pfizer BioNTech, Oxford AstraZeneca, Moderna and Janssen (J&J).